Hurricane Elsa brings strong winds and heavy rain to the Caribbean - KRDO

 It is the third storm of the season to threaten the US coastline, potentially nearing the Florida Peninsula by next week, including around the site of the deadly Surfside condo collapse.

-It is not expected to strengthen within the next 48 hours, the National Hurricane Center said.

-Hurricane warnings are in place for Barbados, St. Lucia, St. Vincent and the Grenadines.
-A hurricane watch is in effect for the southern portion of Haiti from Port Au Prince to the southern border with the Dominican Republic.
+A hurricane warning is in effect for the southern portion of Haiti from Port Au Prince to the southern border with the Dominican Republic, the southern coast of the Dominican Republic from Punta Palenque to the border with Haiti and Jamaica.
+A hurricane watch has been issued for several provinces in eastern Cuba.

+Tropical storm warnings are in place for St. Lucia, St. Vincent and the Grenadines, and Martinique as the storm pulls away from the islands this afternoon, as well as Jamaica, the southern coast of the Dominican Republic east of Punta Palenque to Cabo Engano, and the coast of Haiti north of Port Au Prince.

-Haiti, Martinique, Dominica and the southern coast of the Dominican Republic are included in tropical storm warnings.
-A tropical storm watch is in effect for Grenada and its dependencies, Saba and Saint Eustatius and Jamaica.
+A tropical storm watch is in effect for Grenada and its dependencies, Saba and St. Eustatius, the north coast of the Dominican Republic from Cabo Engano to Bahia de Manzanillo, and the islands of Cayman Brac and Little Cayman.

+“A hurricane warning means that hurricane conditions are expected somewhere within the warning area, in this case in the next few hours.
+Preparations to protect life and property should be rushed to completion,” the hurricane center said in a special advisory on Friday morning.

+Elsa was the earliest fifth named storm on record, pushing this season ahead of the pace set by the record-breaking 2020 hurricane season.
+The first hurricane of the season typically isn’t seen until August 10, with the average date of a first tropical storm falling on July 9.

 Puerto Rico could get up to 3 inches of rain

-The storm will head into the eastern Caribbean Sea and move Saturday near the southern coast of Hispaniola.
-By early Sunday, Elsa is forecast to be near portions of eastern Cuba.
+The forecast track for the storm brings it to southern Hispaniola on Saturday, bringing hurricane conditions to southern Dominican Republic and Haiti.
+Some strengthening is possible before the storm reaches land on Saturday.

+On Sunday, the storm is forecast to move over or near Jamaica and Cuba, where the interaction with land could weaken the system back down to a tropical storm.

-Elsa is expected to bring 3 to 6 inches of rainfall Friday to Windward and southern Leeward Islands, with locally up to 10 inches.
+It is forecast to bring 4 to 8 inches of rainfall Friday to Windward and southern Leeward islands, including Barbados, with locally up to 15 inches.
 Puerto Rico could see 1 to 3 inches through Saturday.
 Flash flooding and mudslides will be possible in areas experiencing heavy rainfall.

+In Barbados, Elsa has knocked the power out according to Charles Jong, director of communications for Barbadian Prime Minister Mia Mottley.

+Debris and tree branches are littered across the island and photos are emerging of buildings without roofs and large trees down, thanks to some of the strongest winds Barbados has experienced in decades, according to Jong.

 “Across portions of southern Hispaniola and Jamaica, rainfall of 4 to 8 inches with isolated maximum amounts of 12 inches is possible Saturday into Sunday.
 This rain may lead to scattered flash flooding and mudslides,” according to the hurricane center.